-England report
+England draw with Spain to maintain unbeaten run

 - 14Putellas Segura

-- 18Cardona De MiguelSubstituted forCaldentey Oliverat 45'minutes
+- 18Cardona De MiguelSubstituted forDel Castilloat 45'minutes

 Substitutes